Plain English Summary

 Where is the study run from?

-The study is being run from the University of Nottingham but is a multi centre trial, with centres in the UK and Italy.
+The study is being run from the University of Nottingham but is a multi centre trial, with centres in Denmark, Georgia, Hungary, Italy, Malaysia, Poland, Republic of Ireland, Spain, Sweden, Switzerland, Turkey and the UK.

 When is the study starting and how long is it expected to run for?